-World Trade Center (WTC) Survivors.
-People involved in the aftermath of the 9/11 attacks who were subsequently diagnosed with a blood cancer may be eligible for help from the World Trade Center (WTC) Health Program.
+World Trade Center Health Program.
+People involved in the aftermath of the 9/11 attacks and subsequently diagnosed with a blood cancer may be able to get help from the World Trade Center (WTC) Health Program.
 People eligible for help include:

-- Responders - Workers and volunteers who helped with rescue, recovery and cleanup at the WTC-related sites in New York City (NYC) - Survivors who were either in the NYC disaster area, or who lived, worked or were in school in the area - Responders to the Pentagon and the Shanksville, PA crashes
+- Responders - Workers and volunteers who helped with rescue, recovery and cleanup at the WTC-related sites in New York City (NYC) - Survivors who were in the NYC disaster area and those who lived, worked or were in school in that area - Responders to the Pentagon and the Shanksville, PA, crashes